marcelovani/drupalci/8/fpm-alpine/README.md

 [ ] Support patches

+[ ] PHP script needs to return code 1 when tests fail

 [x] Access to results of tests

 [x] Pass profile in the arguments or read from the tests